pablocasares/enricher/docs/index.md

 toc: false
 ---

 Enricher is a stream enriching engine based of Kafka Streams.
-Enricher does joins (streams and tables) end enrichment with any data store system that you define.
+Enricher does joins (streams and tables) and enrichment with any data store system that you define.
 You only need to define a JSON stream where you specify the joiners and enrichers to use and your enrichment query.

 Enricher is the one of the components of Wizzie Workflow used by: